schmittpaul/teaching/EE449_Spring2024/index.md

 - 0% for work submitted more than 7 days late.

 ## Policies
-All work you do in this class must be *your own*.
-Talking with each other is perfectly fine, copying/pasting code or answers from the Internet is not acceptable, and will be handled harshly.
-Use of LLMs such as ChatGPT to craft answers is not accepted in this course - the point is to see whether you understand the topic.
+I know Chegg exists and ChatGPT is awesome, but please, for the purposes of this course, submit your own work.
+Talking with each other is perfectly fine, copying/pasting code or answers from the Internet is not.
+My goal with this course is to teach you the topic, and I need to be able to assess your answers in order to know whether I'm succeeding or not, so I can adjust accordingly.